 General Principles.
 Princeton seeks students of good character who have demonstrated scholastic achievement and capacity for further growth.
 The University and its facilities are open to all persons pursuant to the equal opportunity policy.

 The Faculty Committee on Undergraduate Admission and Financial Aid, which meets with a parallel student committee, is responsible for advising the administration on admission policy.
-The Admission Office staff seeks to identify those candidates who seem best qualified to take advantage of Princeton's academic programs and to select from among them those who will form an undergraduate body with a wide representation of interests, backgrounds, and special abilities.
+The Admission Office staff seeks to identify candidates who seem best qualified to take advantage of Princeton's academic programs and to select from among them those who will represent a wide range of interests, backgrounds, and special abilities.
 The Admission Office staff considers each applicant individually.
-Those candidates who apply for admission to Princeton should have demonstrated significant academic potential, as well as strength of character and maturity, and show promise of contributing to the life of the University.
+Candidates for admission should have demonstrated significant academic potential, as well as strength of character and maturity, and show promise of contributing to the life of the University.
 Princeton welcomes applications from talented students of diverse backgrounds.

 Although the applicant's course program is but one of several elements taken into consideration by the admission committee, English, foreign languages, and mathematics are so necessary to intellectual growth and attainment that sustained study of each in secondary school is expected.
 The following program is desirable: English, four years with continued practice in writing; foreign languages, four years of one language (rather than two years each of two languages), preferably continued through the final year of secondary school; mathematics, four years of college preparatory mathematics, also preferably continued through the final year of secondary school.